Lighthouse of Cabo de São Vicente: Architecture

 The lighthouse is situated on the tip of the Cape of St. Vincent, located 7 km from the western edge of the civil parish of Sagres, guarding one of the world's busiest shipping lanes.
 The traditional land's end of Europe, the extreme southwesternmost point on the continent, it was an essential landfall for sailors returning from Africa and the Americas.
 One of the most powerful lighthouses in Europe (the most powerful being Phare du Creach on the French island of Ushant, off the coast of Brittany); its two 1,000 W lamps can be seen as far as 60 km away.

 The 28 m round cylindrical stone tower, with lantern and gallery, rises from a 2-/3-story keeper's complex.
 The beacon itself has operated with a hyper-radiant Fresnel lens (larger than 1st order) since 1908, with a focal plane of 86 m and demonstrating one quick white flash every 5 seconds.
-The unpainted lighthouse tower includes red-painted lantern and the keeper's white-painted house with red roof.
-A fog horn has given two 5-second blasts every 30 seconds.
+The unpainted lighthouse tower includes a red-painted lantern and the keeper's white-painted house with a red roof.
+A fog horn gives two 5-second blasts every 30 seconds.

-Its position at land's end attracts visitors annually, and the Portuguese navy constructed a visitor center and museum on the site.
-The lighthouse and museum open are open to the public on Wednesday afternoons.
+Its position at land's end attracts visitors annually, and the Portuguese Navy constructed a visitor center and museum on the site.

+Access and visits

+The lighthouse complex, including the courtyard, maritime museum, restaurant, souvenir shops, and sanitary facilities, is closed to all public visits until further notice due to operational issues (confirmed June 2026).
+The cape, surrounding cliffs and headland remain accessible 24 hours a day, free of charge.
+Free parking is available at the lighthouse.
+Outside the complex walls, several independent food stalls and food trucks continue to operate, offering street food to visitors.